Updated September 25th, 2019

 At New Relic, we are committed to protecting your privacy.
-This Notice sets out the privacy principles we follow with respect to transfers of personal data from the European Economic Area (“EEA”) and Switzerland to the United States, including personal data we receive from individuals residing in the EEA and Switzerland who visits our web [and mobile sites or apps] and/or who use any of our services or otherwise interact with us (“you”).
+This Notice sets out the privacy principles we follow with respect to transfers of personal data from the European Economic Area (“EEA”), the United Kingdom and Switzerland to the United States, including personal data we receive from individuals residing in the EEA, the United Kingdom and Switzerland who visit our web [and mobile sites or apps] and/or who use any of our services or otherwise interact with us (“you”).

 The Federal Trade Commission has jurisdiction over our compliance with the Privacy Shield.